HiPERCAM/hipercam/docs/index.rst

 Welcome to the HiPERCAM pipeline manual
 ***************************************

-The HiPERCAM pipline serves two purposes.
+The HiPERCAM pipeline serves two purposes.
 First, it provides a means of displaying, analysing and reducing HiPERCAM data (and it can be adapted to work with multi-CCD imaging data in general.
 Second, it provides an "Application  Programmers Interface" (API) to allow you to access and